The United Methodist Church

 Jesus The Christ

-Jesus came to help us be in right- relationship with God and with each other.
+Jesus came to this world to help us be in right-relationship with God and with each other.
 Jesus lived his life on earth, fully human and fully God, a powerful, prophetic, and healing example of God's love for the world.
-Because of the powers of Empire, Jesus died on the cross.
+Because of the powers of empire, Jesus died on the cross.
 By the power of God, Jesus was raised on the third day.
-Jesus' earthly life was a gift of reconciliation, love, and healing for all who choose to seek him.
+Everything Jesus did, he did for the love of God and for the restoration and salvation of humanity.

 The Church